As an Amazon Associate I earn from qualifying purchases.

-This stroller comes with air filled bicycle style tires and performance shocks.
+This jogging stroller comes with bicycle tires and performance shocks.
 This will keep your baby or toddler happy since the ride will be smooth.

 The front wheel can be set to swivel freely or lock into place.
 So, this one is well suited to walking or jogging.